OliverMcMillan: River Oaks District

 River Oaks District is located in the heart of Houston, Texas.
 The mixed-use development, located on 14 acres, will feature 650,000 square feet of customizable space, including 252,000 square feet of luxury retail, fine-dining restaurants, street-side cafes and entertainment; 92,000 square feet of creative office space; and 279 contemporary residential units.
 A preview of the long-awaited retail development was covered by Houston business media.

 iPic Entertainment has announced that River Oaks District will feature an eight screen, 560 seat luxury movie theater.

 Symphony Honolulu

-Symphony Honolulu is a 45-story, 388-unit mixed-use development located in Honolulu’s Kapiolani corridor.
-The building will also contain a JN Automotive Group auto galleria that will feature brands such as Ferrari, Maserati, Lamborghini, Audi, and Lotus.
+Symphony Honolulu is a 45-story, 388-unit mixed-use development located at 888 Kapiolani boulevard in Honolulu.
+The building houses a JN Automotive Group auto galleria that features brands such as Ferrari, Maserati, Lamborghini, Audi, and Lotus.

-One, two, and three bedroom Residences will average 1,100 square feet each.
-100 of the 338 units are reserved-housing units for those who meet the income requirements established by the Hawaii Community Development Authority.
+One, two, and three bedroom Residences average 1,100 square feet each.
+100 of the 388 units are reserved-housing units for those who meet the income requirements established by the Hawaii Community Development Authority.

-Construction began on Symphony Honolulu in late 2013 and is on a two-year schedule for completion; 70% of the residences were sold in the first two days of sales in early 2013.
+Construction began on Symphony Honolulu in late 2013 and was completed in two years; 70% of the residences were sold in the first two days of sales in early 2013.